23 West Broad Street • Suite 100

 R. Scott Ukrop

-Scott Ukrop is Director of Business Development at The Fahrenheit Group.
-Earlier in his career, Scott was principal and director of communications at 3north, an award-winning architectural and design firm.
-Scott also founded and served as CEO of Grace Street Home Additions, and was vice president of marketing for Ukrop’s Super Markets, Inc., where he led the company’s pioneering card-based relationship marketing program.
+Scott Ukrop is Director of Business Development at NRV, an early stage venture firm in Richmond, VA.
+Prior to joining NRV, he was Director of Business Development at Fahrenheit Group after serving as a Partner at 3north.
+Earlier in his career, Scott co-founded and served as CEO of Grace Street Home Additions, and was also vice president of marketing for Ukrop’s Super Markets, Inc., where he led the company’s pioneering card-based relationship marketing program.
 Scott serves on the Board of Trustees for Historic Richmond Foundation, and has served on the Board of The Healing Place, the Virginia Foundation for Architecture and the YMCA of Greater Richmond, among other organizations.
 He earned a Bachelor of Business Administration from the College of William and Mary and a Masters of Business Administration from the University of Virginia’s Darden School.